Go Back Go Back

 “Most of the girls that we mentor are now empowered, not only financially but they are now aware of their sexual and reproductive health and rights and how to take care of themselves when they are faced with abuse in its various forms.”

-Under the Health Development Fund which is supported by the governments of Britain, Ireland and Sweden and the European Union, the programme has so far had an enormous impact, 24,096 new girls were recruited into Sista2Sista clubs in 2017, compared to 6,600 recruited in 2016 while 518,156 person exposures to Sista2Sista clubs were achieved during the year by mentors, against a target of 202,500.
+Under the Health Development Fund which is supported by the government of Britain, Ireland and Sweden and the European Union, the programme has so far had an enormous impact, 24,096 new girls were recruited into Sista2Sista clubs in 2017, compared to 6,600 recruited in 2016 while 518,156 person exposures to Sista2Sista clubs were achieved during the year by mentors, against a target of 202,500.

 By Jesilyn Dendere